QuickLogic-Corp/qorc-sdk/goingfurther.rst

 Previous to the v1.5.0 release, the method to use the FPGA always required usage of a M4 application to actually "wrap" the bistream (which is generated as a C Header), and program the FPGA.

-This is shown below:

 TODO

 Now, the FPGA design can be used with the new fpga toolchain (v1.3.1+) to produce a standalone binary.

 This binary can then be flashed on the QuickFeather board and run, without needing any M4 application to "bootstrap" the FPGA.

-The flow is shown below:

 TODO